 Strange, slimy globs of green matter cover the surface, huge mats of a bizarre grass float up from the bottom, the water turns a pea-soup green, the pumps cease functioning, and a large number of fish die.
 When the waterfall stops running and the one remaining pump is making strange noises, the homeowners start to yell loudly.
 Lake maintenance professionals are trained to help solve, and more importantly, to prevent problems.
 A proactive relationship with an aquatic expert will prevent you from ever reaching that slimy state.

-Working in conjunction with the person responsible for the management of a water feature and the board of directors, the lake maintenance professional not only sustains the water quality, but also brings items that need repair to their attention.
+Working in conjunction with the person responsible for the management of a water feature and the board of directors, the lake maintenance professional not only sustains the water quality but also brings items that need repair to their attention.
 The management company submits a recommendation for repair to the board, which is then approved, denied or tabled.
 Many times, despite hiring a reputable lake maintenance company, the board will deny repair or replacement recommendations because the budget does not account for new line items, especially items stemming from neglect.

 With man-made water features, problems could be brewing for months.
 Too often, lake maintenance companies are called in to ‘fix’ a problem, and to do so immediately.
 Unfortunately, the true restoration or repair of a water feature involves time and patience.
 It took time to deteriorate to the emergency state, and it will take time for it to be repaired, and then for the water to heal.
 In order to avoid this scenario, the proactive solution is to budget and reserve resources, coupled with regularly scheduled maintenance.
 Also monitor the aeration, the filtration, the pumps, the aquatic plants, the water, and pests.

 Problem prevention starts with budgeting.
 Your lake maintenance professional can assist with budgeting and planning.
 Lake maintenance companies are hired for their experience and knowledge, they are not just a ‘fix-it’ team.
 Of course, they are knowledgeable about restoration, but they are also experts at preventing water issues.
-The aquatic expert can be involved at the planning stages, to advise on issues of prevention, regular maintenance schedules, and equipment installation.
+The aquatic expert can be involved in the planning stages, to advise on issues of prevention, regular maintenance schedules, and equipment installation.
 This will help prevent more expensive problems from occurring over the life of the property.

 Lake maintenance professionals can provide solutions for recovery and prevention.
 They have field service technicians who do the physical work.
 These technicians know the steps to take in the treatment and restoration of water, and what to do in the event of equipment malfunction.
-Office personnel are trained to assist in times of trouble, offer solutions, and keep the lines of communication open.
+Office personnel is trained to assist in times of trouble, offer solutions, and keep the lines of communication open.

 The lake, pond, or stream maintenance provider who implements your maintenance program should be an expert, and preferably a Certified Lake Manager.
 The company should be able to provide proof of experience through verifiable, long-term references, as well as proof of licenses, permits, general liability, workman’s compensation, and vehicle/boat insurance.
 If you want to keep your body of water healthy and balanced, use a professional of good repute.